 Images of everyday items re posted on a wall, with informational blurbs.

-Design students transformed a wall in Allard Hall into a gallery exploring the interesting side of everyday objects.
+Design students transform a wall in Allard Hall into a gallery exploring the interesting side of everyday objects.

 A dog sits in front of a lineup of people in activewear in the downward dog yoga pose.

-Humans and canines alike got some stretches in at Wellness Animals Giving Support (WAGS) yoga.
+Humans and canines alike get some stretches in at Wellness Animals Giving Support (WAGS) yoga.

 A student explains her work to an attendee at a table in Allard Hall.

-Graduating Bachelor of Design Studies students showcased their portfolio work at a public reception.
-Check out some of their work at the LAYERS exhibition at the MAG this week!
+Graduating Bachelor of Design Studies students showcase their portfolio work at a public reception.
+Check out some of their work at the LAYERS exhibition at the MAG this week.

 A woman stands in front of a crowd, speaking.

-Students in the Ukrainian bilingual program at Austin O’Brien Catholic High School visited the MAG, where Director/Curator Carolyn Jervis provided a guided tour of from where the grain itself can speak.
+Students in the Ukrainian bilingual program at Austin O’Brien Catholic High School visit the MAG, where Director/Curator Carolyn Jervis provides a guided tour of from where the grain itself can speak.

 A woman plays a grand piano, and students with various instruments are in the background.

-Students in the MacEwan Big Band were treated to a visit from ShockolaD, the Gene Zwozdesky Artist in Residence.
+Students in the MacEwan Big Band are treated to a visit from ShockolaD, the Gene Zwozdesky Artist in Residence.
 The Ukrainian jazz duo spoke to students and even joined in on their rehearsal.

 A student in a red blazer gestures to a poster presentation in explanation to an onlooker.